The popularity of anime seems to have skyrocketed overnight, but it hasn’t always been the case.

-My point being that winter 2021 was (in general consensus) the best anime season lineup we’ve had as fans for quite some time.
+My point is that winter 2021 was (in general consensus) the best anime season lineup we’ve had as fans for quite some time.
 Making up for a delayed production schedule due to strong dis-ease and precautions surrounding the sorority virus.

-Moving on, let’s quickly look at another “case study” if you will – Walt Disney sanctioned animations.
+Moving on, let’s quickly look at another “case study” if you will – Walt Disney-sanctioned animations.

 From football players (strangely) shouting to cameras “I’m going to Disney World” after winning a Superbowl, to watching the morning news anchors robotically state “Disney is the parent company of ABC” after being shown another Disney – Star Wars – Marvel iteration promo that will no doubly piss off fans.

 Even channels like National Geographic (now re-branded ‘NatGeo’) can’t show some footage of giraffes walking an African sahara anymore without a celebrity-endorsed narrator who has ties to a past film from the company’s golden years.